Lucas Adams: Career

 A few months after moving to Los Angeles, Adams landed a television commercial for Toyota Tundra.
 He appeared as Wesley in one episode of the CBS soap opera The Young and the Restless in 2012.
 Adams played Vincent in the film Closer to God: Jessica's Journey (2012).
 He appeared in the television film The Great Halloween Puppy Adventure (2012) (also titled A Halloween Puppy).
 He guest starred on Dexter, playing the title character's son, Harrison.

 In 2013, Adams guest starred on Suburgatory.
 He played Johnny (age 15) in the film Red Wing (2013).
 Adams had a recurring role as Lou on True Blood in 2014.
 He guest starred on Grimm in 2015.
 He landed a recurring role on the Disney Channel sitcom Liv and Maddie, playing Josh Willcox from 2015 to 2017.

 Adams had guest starring roles on Recovery Road, School of Rock, and The Thundermans in 2016.
 He played Steven in the horror film Wolves at the Door.
 In December 2016, it was announced that Adams would be joining the cast of the NBC soap opera Days of Our Lives as Tripp Dalton (later renamed Tripp Johnson).
 His first air date was March 23, 2017.
 He also played Brandon in the horror film Urban Myths in 2017.

 He was nominated for a Daytime Emmy Award for Outstanding Younger Actor for his role on Days of Our Lives in 2018.
 He also received a nomination in the same category in 2019.
 Adams left Days of Our Lives for storyline dictated reasons, last airing August 27, 2019.

 Adams played Major in the Shudder horror film Confessional.
 He starred with his Days castmate Paige Searcy in the Lifetime film Kidnapped by a Classmate (also titled Gone, Daughter Gone), airing in January 2020.
 In 2020, Adams played McCormick in American Pie Presents: Girls' Rules.

 Adams returned to Days of Our Lives, first airing on September 4, 2020.
 In 2021, he also played Tripp in Days of Our Lives: A Very Salem Christmas, a holiday film streaming on Peacock.
 Adams left Days for a short time in 2022, but he appeared as Tripp in Days of Our Lives: Beyond Salem, a spin off series streaming on Peacock.
 In September 2025, it was announced he would return to The Young and the Restless in the role of Noah Newman.
 He debuted in the role on November 4.

 Personal life

 Adams met actress Shelby Wulfert when they worked together on Liv and Maddie.
-They began dating in October 2015.
-They announced their engagement in July 2021.
-Adams and Wulfert were married on October 15, 2022, at the Chateau Hiddenwood estate in Waxahachie, Texas.
-They will welcome their first child in February 2026.
+They began dating in October 2015, announced their engagement in July 2021, and were married on October 15, 2022, at the Chateau Hiddenwood estate in Waxahachie, Texas.
+They welcomed their first child, a son, in February 2026.

 He has a dog, Lando Auditore, who was named after Lando Calrissian from Star Wars and Ezio Auditore da Firenze from the video game Assassin's Creed.